fedeghe/widgzard/WIDGZARD.md

 			}]
     	}]
     }

+and one that represent the container of the books:

+	var BooksContainer = {
+		tag : 'ul',
+		data : {
+			books :
+		}
+	}

 then we could obtain from the server only necessary data (I suppose here to get a json but for xml is almost the same) like :